AliOKeeffe/The-Animal-Association-Game/README.md

 - All buttons were tested manually to ensure the user is directed to the correct section of the website and functions run as intended.

 ### Game Testing
-- The game was thorougly tested by friends and family to ensure that everything worked as intended including the following:
+- The game was thoroughly tested by friends and family to ensure that everything worked as intended including the following:
   - Correct and incorrect animal cards were shuffled.
   - The same animal card didn't appear twice in the same game.
-  - The game shows a different selection of cards each time its played.
+  - The game shows a different selection of cards each time it's played.
   - The scene background changes to match the habitat selected.
   - The name of the habitat selected is inserted into the H2 in the game area once selected.
   - The game ends once all the correct animals have been selected.